magento/merchdocs/src/shipping/shipping-policy-parameters.md

 title: Shipping Policy
 ---

 A shipping policy should explain your company's business rules and guidelines for shipments.
 For example, if you have price rules that trigger free shipping, you can explain the terms in your shipping policy.
 To display your shipping policy during checkout, complete the Shipping Policy Parameters in the configuration.
-The text appears when customers click the “See our shipping policy” link during checkout.
+The text appears when customers click the _See our shipping policy_ link during checkout.

 ![]({% link images/images/storefront-checkout-shipping-policy.png %}){: .zoom}
-*Shipping Policy During Checkout*
+*Shipping policy during checkout*

-## To configure your shipping policy
+## Configure your shipping policy

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.